-There are many different ways to monetize the traffic you get, including affiliate marketing, consulting, information products, and much more.
+There are many different ways to monetize the traffic you get, including affiliate marketing (many people don’t know that you can be an affiliate of Amazon for example, and sell any of their products to make a commission), consulting, information products, and much more.
 Here, we explore some of the most effective ways to monetize your fitness blog:

 Offer Premium Content

-Once you have established yourself as an authority in your niche, you can start looking into creating a membership site or offering premium content to your readers for a small fee.
+Once you have established yourself as an authority in your niche, you can start looking into creating a membership site or offering premium content to your readers for a small fee like on-demand personal training sessions.
 The key to being successful with this monetization strategy is to be able to create great content that your readers cannot easily find anywhere else on the web.

 If you continue to produce quality content, your readership will keep growing, and with higher numbers of devoted followers, you can then start to make money from sponsored posts.